mkrn/cdk-ses-template-mailer/README.md

 # SES Templated Emails Helper Constructs for AWS CDK

+## Why
+- AWS SES Templates are amazing but pain to setup and manage

 ## Features
 - Custom resource to create SES Email Templates (functionality missing in AWS UX and CloudFormation)
 - Custom resource to add SNS destination to message delivery events